area73/docker-json-server/README.md

 it will automatically be used as a JS seed file.

 JSON Server expects JS files to export a function that returns an object.
-Seed files are useful if you need to programmaticaly create a lot of data.
+Seed files are useful if you need to programmatically create a lot of data.

 A sample file could look like this: